24mins: Ramage made an awful clearance

 like adding to our current points total, simply because we cannot stop

-conceding goals and can never score enough to spare our defensive blushes.
+conceding goals and never score enough to spare our defensive blushes.

 As we seek a new architect to implement our grand plans, we remain